 Our recommendation is to chemically clean the filter cartridge every 4-6 weeks.
 This will clear the pleated fabric of debris and trapped oils and allow the filter to work more efficiently.
-While every 4-6 weeks is an optimum cleaning schedule, at the very minimum you should chemically clean your hot tub filter every time you drain and refill your hot tub, which we recommend doing at least twice a year.
+While every 4-6 weeks is an optimum cleaning schedule, at the very minimum you should chemically clean your hot tub filter every time you drain and refill your hot tub, which we recommend doing at least three times a year.
 As with every chemical you use in your hot tub, please read and follow the instruction printed on the Filter Cleaner container.

 It’s a good idea to have a second filter cartridge for your hot tub.
 We recommend this for two reasons: